Philippos123/A-simple-stroll/README.md

 ## Bugs
- I found a couple bugs where the player would put in 3 when there only was 1 or 2 as an option wich would create an infinite loop.
- The other bug i found was when i created else statments but didn't pass in the variable from the function wich made it crash.
+ I found a couple of bugs where the player would input 3 when there were only 1 or 2 as options, which would create an infinite loop.
+Another bug was when I created else statements but didn't pass in the variable from the function, causing a crash.

 ## Images

-On this picture the user have the power to create it's own story by controlling who them will meet.
-Is it a a girl or man?
+In this picture, the user has the power to create their own story by controlling who they will meet.
+Is it a girl or a man?
 Friend or foe?
 ![Simpel_stroll](images/simpel_stroll.JPG)

-Here is another picture of the hole application.
-I tried to structure the text with _________ lines and \n
+Here is another picture of the whole application.
+I tried to structure the text with lines and \n.
 ![Another_picture_of_simpel_stroll](images/Skärmbild%20(97).png)

 ## To the Game